vanitoz/Reviews_Classification_System/README.md

 ## Modeling

-F1 score and Recall was used as main evaluation metrics for this project.
-We want to classify correct hate speech as much as possible and so that it can be efficiently removed.
-Starting with baseline models, Random Forest, Naive Bayes, Logistic Regression was applied to imbalanced data.
-Best result was shown by Random Forest Model with Recall = 12% and F1-score = 19%
+F1 score and Accuracy was used as main evaluation metrics for this project.
+Starting with baseline models, Random Forest, XGBoost , LightGBM was applied to processed data.
+Best result was shown by XGBoost and LightGBM Model with F1-score = 78% and Acuracy - 81%

 Next step was to run the same 3 models on balanced data.
 Following table shows the performance of each model on the test set.